-Peace in Medicine operates not-for-profit and is a grassroots, community-based, healing center offering support and alternative health resources to people facing health challenges.
+Peace in Medicine is a California corporation operating not-for-profit and is a grassroots, community-based, healing center offering support and alternative health resources to people facing health challenges.
 Our primary goal is to advocate and support a proactive approach to health management by providing a local, affordable, and safe environment to dispense medical cannabis and offer other alternative health services.

 Peace in Medicine is proud to be a member of the Sebastopol and Santa Rosa communities and looks forward to providing quality health services for the residents and greater Sonoma County.

 The information below is reprinted from the Cannabis

 Like any medicine, cannabis can be misused.
 Excessive or

 inappropriate use can contribute to problems including sleepiness,